JonathanMEdwards/subtext10/doc/language.md

 > But it might be convenient to allow `not` and `assert` statements, like `check`, except they capture rejects in the following expression without the need for brackets.

 ### Assertions and tests
 The `assert{...}` block converts a rejection into a crash.
 This is used to detect situations that should be impossible and which therefore indicate a programming error.
 For example
 ```Txt
 assert {x =? y}
 ```
 will crash if `x` and `y` are unequal.

+> We could also replace any `?` with a `!` to turn it into an assertion.
+This is more flexible, but we worry it is too subtle

 Test blocks are used for unit tests:
 ```Txt